Modern Hopfield Networks Require Chain-of-Thought to Solve $\mathsf{NC}^1$-Hard Problems: Introduction

 In this work, we present a comprehensive theoretical investigation into the circuit complexity bounds of MHNs.
-Our approach involves analyzing the architecture of MHNs and the computational complexity of its components, such as the Hopfield layer.
-Hence, we show that uniform $\mathsf{TC}^0$ circuits can efficiently simulate these models.
+Our approach involves a detailed analysis of the MHN architecture and the computational complexity of its constituent components, such as the Hopfield layer.
+Consequently, we demonstrate that these models can be efficiently simulated by uniform $\mathsf{TC}^0$ circuits.

-Our main contributions can be outlined as follows:
+Our main contributions can be summarized as follows: